bnsmb/recovery-images-for-ASUS-Zenfone-8/recovery_images/README.md

 The source files for the ***OrangeFox recovery*** were checked out ***23.07.2025***.

-The image was compiled with the default values for the custom build vars
+The image was compiled with these values for the custom build vars

 <details><summary><b>Custom Build variables used</b></summary>

 ```
 export FOX_USE_TAR_BINARY=1
 export FOX_USE_SED_BINARY=1